 Yogatown has long been aware of the lack of diversity within the wellness industry, including our studios.
-In February, 2020 the Yogatown management team began work on a formal strategy to create a more diverse and inclusive space.
+In February, 2020 the Yogatown management team devised a formal strategy to create a more diverse and inclusive space.

-Following the horrific murder of George Floyd and the awareness that was created by the Black Lives Matter movement, we realized that our Diversity and Inclusion Strategy was more important than ever, and we increased our efforts.
+Following the horrific murder of George Floyd on May 25, 2020 and the awareness that was created by the Black Lives Matter movement, we realized that our Diversity and Inclusion Strategy was more important than ever, and we increased our efforts.

 On June 4, 2020 we shared our commitment to making Yogatown a diverse, inclusive, and anti-racist space, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.

-Our ownership and management team are committed to the ongoing work required to be a self-reflective organization that makes long-term cultural change a priority.
+Our ownership and management team are committed to the ongoing work required to be a self-reflective organization that makes long-term change a priority.

 Tracy, Jason, and the Yogatown Team

-Yogatown has undertaken the following actions to create a diverse, inclusive, and anti-racist space in both our studios and within the wellness industry.
+Yogatown has undertaken the following actions to create a diverse, equitable, inclusive, and anti-racist space in both our studios and within the wellness industry.

-Yogatown has engaged the services of two BIPOC consultants.
-They are helping us to achieve our goal of creating a truly diverse, inclusive, and anti-racist workplace, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.
+Yogatown has engaged the services of two BIPOC consultants to help us achieve our goal of creating a truly diverse, equitable, inclusive, and anti-racist workplace, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.

 Yogatown has consulted with and continues to receive guidance from members of the trans community and the LGBTQ community.
-They are helping Yogatown to understand the challenges that these individuals face and helping us to create a space in which they can feel welcome and safe.
+They are helping Yogatown to understand the challenges that these individuals face and are helping us to create a space in which they can feel welcome and safe.